pleb/blog/posts/minimal-nextjs-blog-part2-post-links.md

 }
 ```

 As you can see, I take the input and create two collections, one being a distinct list of categories, and the other is all the posts order by their date descending.
 Then I simply render it to the screen.
-I'm not going to lie, it's not going to be pretty 😀, but it will be functional, and I'll do all the UI work in one step once I have everything working.
+I'm not going to lie, it's not going to be pretty 😀, but it will be functional.
+I'll do all the UI work in one step, later on, once I have everything working.

 ## Static Props